usarscotus/legal-directory/frap/rule_25.md

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Electronic Filing and Signing.

-(i) By a Represented — Person Generally Required; Exceptions.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) By a Represented — Person Generally Required; Exceptions.
 A person represented by an attorney must file electronically, unless nonelectronic filing is allowed by the court for good cause or is allowed or required by a local rule.

-&nbsp;&nbsp;(ii) By an Unrepresented Person—When Allowed or Required.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) By an Unrepresented Person—When Allowed or Required.
 A person not represented by an attorney:

 may file electronically only if allowed by court order or by local rule; and